xindalcy/frp/doc/server_plugin.md

 #### NewWorkConn

-New work connection received from frpc (RPC sent after `run_id` is matched with an existing frp connection)
+New work connection received from ydrdc (RPC sent after `run_id` is matched with an existing frp connection)

 ```
 {